Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Introduction

-To optimize desired queueing performance, it is natural to follow the so-called \textit{predict-then-optimize} (PTO) approach, where ``predict'' means the estimation of required model parameters (e.g., $\lambda$, $\mu$ and $c_s^2$) from data (e.g., arrival times and service times) and ``optimize'' means the optimization of certain queueing decisions using formulas such as \eqref{PK} with the predicted parameters treated as the true parameters.
+To optimize desired queueing performance, it is natural to follow the \textit{predict-then-optimize} (PTO) approach, where ``predict'' means the estimation of required model parameters (e.g., $\lambda$, $\mu$ and $c_s^2$) from data (e.g., arrival times and service times) and ``optimize'' means the optimization of certain queueing decisions using formulas such as \eqref{PK} with the predicted parameters treated as the true parameters.
 See panel (a) in Figure 1 for a flow chart of PTO.
-A main issue of PTO is that the required queueing formulas can be quite sensitive to the estimation errors of the input parameters (e.g., $\lambda$ and $\mu$), especially when the system's congestion level is high.
+A potential issue of PTO is that the required queueing formulas can be highly sensitive to the estimation errors of the input parameters (e.g., $\lambda$ and $\mu$), especially when the system's congestion is critical.
 For example, when $c_s=\mu = 1$ and $\lambda = 0.99$, the PK formula \eqref{PK} yields that $\mathbb{E}[W(\lambda, \mu, c_{s}^2)] = 99$.
-But a $0.5\%$ increase of $\lambda$ will yield $\mathbb{E}[W(\lambda, \mu, c_{s}^2)] = 197$, resulting in a $99\%$ relative error in the predicted workload.
-Consequently, the practical effectiveness of PTO may place a heavy burden on the statistical analysis for obtaining near-perfect estimates of the input parameters.
-Otherwise, solution methods driven by these formulas may ``backfire''.
+But a $0.5\%$ increase of the demand rate $\lambda$ will yield $\mathbb{E}[W(\lambda, \mu, c_{s}^2)] = 197$, resulting in a $99\%$ relative error in the predicted workload.
+Consequently, the practical effectiveness of PTO heavily relies on the accuracy of the prediction step to provide near-perfect estimates of the input parameters.
+Without such precision, solution methods based on these convenient formulas may prove counterproductive or even fail to deliver the desired outcomes.

-The aforementioned performance deficiency of PTO (especially when the system is in heavy traffic) is attributed to its incapability to correctly account for the parameter estimation error along with the significant impact of this error on the quality of the ``optimized'' decision variables.
-To remedy this issue, we propose \textit{an online learning framework that automatically incorporates the aforementioned parameter estimation errors in the solution prescription process; it is an integrated method that can ``learn'' the optimal solution without needing to set up the parameter estimation as a separate step as in PTO.} In this paper, we solve a pricing and capacity sizing problem in an $M/GI/1$ queue, where the service provider seeks the optimal service fee $p$ and service rate $\mu$ so as to maximize the long-term profit, which is the revenue minus the staffing cost and the queueing penalty, namely,
+The performance shortcomings of PTO, particularly in heavy-traffic conditions, stem from its inability to adequately account for parameter estimation errors and the substantial impact these errors have on the quality of the resulting ``optimized" decision variables.
+To help remedy this issue, we propose \textit{an online learning framework that automatically incorporates the aforementioned parameter estimation errors in the solution prescription process; it is an end-to-end approach that can learn the optimal solution more directly from data, so that we no longer need to set up the parameter estimation as a separate stage as in PTO.} In this paper, we solve a pricing and capacity sizing problem in an $M/GI/1$ queue, where the service provider seeks the optimal service fee $p$ and service rate $\mu$ so as to maximize the long-term profit, which is the revenue minus the staffing cost and the queueing penalty, namely,